You love media and drama at school, or perhaps you dabble with making your own…

 Five reasons why a young people’s course is the ideal starting point

 Everyone’s creative journey has to start somewhere, and at MetFilm School we think a young people’s course is the ideal starting point.
 For many years we have been providing 14-17-year-olds their first taste of filmmaking and acting through our various courses – each led by a team of industry professional tutors.
-We offer weekend workshops, a two-week Academy here at Ealing Studios, and residential camps at Rugby School, one of the UK’s leading independent schools.
+We offer weekend workshops and residential camps at Rugby School, one of the UK’s leading independent schools.
 Check out our full range of courses.

 With the school holidays fast approaching, we thought we’d catch-up with MetFilm tutor Pete Appleyard – who has inspired countless young creatives who are passionate about film, television and online media – on his top five reasons for studying a young people’s course.